elastisys/compliantkubernetes/docs/release-notes/jaeger.md

 ### Improvement(s)

 - Upgraded Jaeger Operator to v1.52.0.
     - For a full list of changes, see the [changelog](https://github.com/jaegertracing/jaeger/blob/main/CHANGELOG.md#1520-2023-12-05).
-- Upgraded Jaeger Opensearch and Opensearch Dashboards to v2.8.0
+- Upgraded Jaeger OpenSearch and OpenSearch Dashboards to v2.8.0
 - Changed to new upstream Grafana dashboard

 ## v1.39.0-ck8s3